icebound777/CTR-Randomizer-Standalone/docs/CTRRandoHandbook.md

 * 5% - Tracking Missile x3

 Furthermore, you can never get 3x Tracking Missiles while racing Komodo Joe, and will always be given a single Tracking Missile instead.

+Finally, if a Warp Orb is currently on the map, or any racer currently holds a Warp Orb, no more Warp Orbs can be acquired from item boxes.
+In this case, if the game rolls a Warp Orb to give to the player, it will instead always swap it for a Tracking Missile x3 item.

+## Wumpa Fruit

+The player can collect up to 10 Wumpa Fruit by collecting single Wumpas on the track or by smashing Wumpa crates, which randomly give 5 to 8 Wumpa each.
+Wumpas 1 through 9 each increase the kart's speed.
+The 10th Wumpa does not increase the speed further, but "juices up" the currently held item.